freeCodeCamp/guide/src/pages/bootstrap/index.md

 Bootstrap 3 appeared in August 2013, switching to a flat design and a mobile-first approach.

-Bootstrap 4 is available in beta as of August 2017 and now includes Sass and flexbox.
+Bootstrap 4 was in development for two years before releasing their first beta in August 2017 and beta 2 in October 2017.
+Some notable changes include: Moved from less to sass.
+Moved to flexbox and improved grid system.
+Added cards (replacing wells, thumbnails, and panels) And much more!
+At the time of writing, Bootstrap is working on beta 3, if you would like to keep up with any news of announcements from bootstrap, follow them [here](http://blog.getbootstrap.com/).

 #### Installation